 The first step in the surgery is preparation.
 You will be taken to your operating room and your anesthesiologist will administer anesthesia to put you under.
 This never takes long, but it is a very serious and necessary step in your operation.
 What surprises most patients is how soon they go under once the anesthesia is administered.
 It happens in a flash, and the next thing you know is that you're in recovery!

-During your open heart surgery, there will be at least six people in the operating room (sometimes more if they need additional nurses or have trainees watching) with you to attend to your needs and perform the surgery.
+During your open heart surgery, there will be at least six people in the operating room with you to attend to your needs and perform the surgery.
 These are:

 The Cardiothoracic Surgeon: They specialize in surgical procedures relating to the heart, lungs, esophagus, and other organs your chest.